dkalintsev/Terraform-vTM-GSLB/README.md

 One or two vTM clusters must exist and be reachable on their IP + REST API port from the machine where `terraform` commands are executed.

+Following recommendations in the [RFC2182, "Selection and Operation of Secondary DNS Servers"](https://tools.ietf.org/html/rfc2182), it is highly recommended to implement two vTM clusters in geographically diverse locations to serve as the DNS servers for GSLB.

 ### vTM Version

 This template requires [Terraform Provider for vTM](https://github.com/pulse-vadc/terraform-provider-vtm/releases) for REST API v4.0.
 This Provider version will work with vTM versions 17.2 and up.
 It is OK to have different vTM versions between primary and secondary clusters.

-### Traffic IP Group(s)
+### Traffic IPs

-This template creates a Virtual Server for DNS that is attached to a TIP Group.
-Template requires a name of a valid TIP Group passed to it through the `existing_tip_group_name` variable.
-If there is a secondary vTM cluster, it can have the same or differently named TIP Group.
-In the later case, its name can be passed through the `existing_tip_group_name_2` variable.

-### 2 x Public IP addresses

-Template creates a DNS zone with 2 x `NS` entries in it which have to point to the IP addresses where vTM DNS server is listening.
-The IP addresses for these entries are passed through two variables called `ns1_ip` and `ns2_ip`.

-If using a single vTM cluster, please pass two IPs that belong to that vTM cluster's TIP Group (used above).

-If using a primary and a secondary vTM clusters, please pass one IP that belongs to the first vTM cluster's TIP Group, and another that belongs to the second one's.
-For example, if primary vTM's TIP Group had IPs `1.1.1.1` and `2.2.2.2` in it and secondary's TIP Group had `3.3.3.3` and `4.4.4.4`, pass in `ns1_ip = 1.1.1.1` and `ns2_ip = 3.3.3.3`.
+Template creates a Traffic IP Group using the IP addresses passed to it through the `traffic_ips` (for the primary vTM cluster) and `traffic_ips_2` (for the secondary one, if any).

+**IMPORTANT**: do not pass any IPs through `traffic_ips_2` if you don't have the secondary vTM cluster, as this will result in invalid DNS `NS` entries.

 ### Subdomain delegation

 By default, template will create a zone for a subdomain `gslb` under the domain you pass it through the `dns_domain` variable.
-Once template is deployed, it displays delegation records that can be placed in the main domain's zone.
+Once template is deployed, it displays delegation records and a CNAME record that can be placed in the main domain's zone.
 For example:

 ```
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.